-The following types of Plug-in Board are available, and can be in the synthesizer.
+The following types of Plug-in Board are available, and up to two boards can be installed in the synthesizer.
 These boards are not simply a source of more Voices; they are also tone generators in their own right and extend the system-level specifications such as maximum polyphony.
-You can play Plug-in Voices just like ordinary internal Voices and use them as Parts in a Performance (Page 93).
+You can play Plug-in Voices just like ordinary internal Voices and use them as Parts in a Performance (Page 98).

 This synthesizer is compatible with the Modular Synthesis Plug-in System (see next page).
 There are three types of Modular Synthesis Plug-in System-compatible Plug-in Boards: Single Part, Multi-Part and Effect Plug-in Board.
-By adding one of the following types of Plug-in Boards to your S30, you can build your own system based on the sounds you require.
+Using these, you can build your own system based on the sounds you require.